17 Natural experiments

 Dunning (2012, p.
 3, emphasis added) argues that the appeal of natural experiments “may provoke conceptual stretching, in which an attractive label is applied to research designs that only implausibly meet the definitional features of the method.”
 As we discuss below, such conceptual stretching seems common in accounting research.

-One dimension along which stretching can occur is in claims of as-if random assignment.
+One dimension along which stretching concerns claims of as-if random assignment.
 In some cases, ignorance of the assignment mechanism appears to substitute for a careful evaluation of how random it is, which requires a deep understanding of that mechanism.
 While the process by which a coin lands on heads or tails is mysterious, the randomness of the coin toss is predicated on a deep understanding that the coin is fair (i.e., equally likely to come up heads or tails).

-The discussion of RCTs above was not intended to be a primer on conducting randomized controlled trials or field experiments, the closest equivalent of RCTs in business research.
+The discussion of RCTs above was not intended to be a primer on conducting randomized controlled trials or field experiments.
 Instead, the goal was to flag how merely randomizing treatment assignment is only one element—albeit a critical one—of a well-designed field experiment.
-In evaluating a natural experiment, a researcher is likely to need to consider the issues raised in field experiments, even if these elements cannot be adjusted through choices of the researcher.
+In evaluating a natural experiment, a researcher needs to consider the issues raised in field experiments, even if these elements cannot be adjusted through choices of the researcher.

 17.2.1 Natural experiments in accounting research